openfga/openfga/docs/authzen/README.md

 There can also use [`authzen-todo.http`](./authzen-todo.http) and [`authzen-gateway.http`](./authzen-gateway.http) using [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).

-You can also try it live on the [AuthZEN interop website](https://todo.authzen-interop.net/).
+You can also try it live on the [AuthZen interop website](https://todo.authzen-interop.net/).
 Use the user credentials specified [here](https://github.com/openid/authzen/blob/main/interop/authzen-todo-application/README.md#identities).

 ## Running the AuthZEN Todo Interop test suite